-“Ume (梅)” is a tree very familiar to us Japanese that represents Japan’s winter season.
+“Ume (梅)” is a tree very familiar to us Japanese which represents Japan’s winter season.
 It has white or reddish blossoms and is referred to as Japanese apricot in English.

 Ume trees bear fruit, which is known as Ume plums.
-Unlike apricot fruits, the Japanese plums are characterized by their strong sour taste and don’t become sweet even if they have ripened.
+Unlike apricot fruits, the Japanese plum is characterized by a strong sour taste and doesn’t become sweet even if it’s fully ripened.

-Ume plums are not only used in Japanese cuisine, but they can also be a main ingredient for sweets and candies.
+Ume plums are not only used in Japanese cuisine, but they can also be the main ingredient for sweets and candies.

-In fact, a wide range of Ume candies are sold at supermarkets and convenience stores in Japan, and new types of Ume candies are coming out one after another.
+In fact, a wide range of Ume candies can be seen at supermarkets and convenience stores in Japan, and in recent years, new types of Ume treats are coming out one after another.

-I bought these 2 Umeboshi candies today, namely, Nobel’s “Otoko Ume Sheet (男梅シート)” and iFactory’s “Umeboshi no Sheet (梅ぼしのシート)” (Amazon.com).
+I bought these Umeboshi candies today.
+One is Nobel’s “Otoko Ume Sheet (男梅シート)”, and the other is iFactory’s “Umeboshi no Sheet (梅ぼしのシート)”.

-The former, Nobel Otoko Ume Sheet is a relatively new product that was released a few years ago, while the latter, iFactory Umeboshi no Sheet went on the market about 10 years ago and is known as a pioneer of sheet-type Ume plum candies.
+The former is a relatively new product that was released a few years ago, while the latter went on the market about 10 years ago and is known as the pioneer of sheet-type Ume plum candies.

 Nobel Otoko Ume Sheet

-The Otoko Ume candy I bought this time looks like a small piece of beef jerky rather than a sheet.
+By the way, what I picked up this time looks like a small piece of beef jerky rather than a candy sheet.

-In fact, the texture of this Umeboshi candy is close to that of beef jerkies.
-In other words, the Otoko Ume Sheet candy has a pretty hard, chewy texture.
+In fact, the texture of this candy is close to beef jerky.
+In other words, these sheets have a pretty tough, chewy texture.

-However, unlike beef jerkies, when you chew the thick sheet for a while, it melts in the mouth.
+However, unlike beef jerkies, while chewing the thick sheet in the mouth, it gradually melts away.

-According to the ingredient list on the back of the package, the Nobel’s Otoko Ume Sheet candy mainly consists of Ume plum flesh (made in China), salt, cornstarch, sugar, starch syrup, acidifiers, amino acid, sorbitol, and sweeteners (aspartame, L-phenylalanine compound).
+Based on the ingredient list on the back of the package, the Nobel Otoko Ume Sheet mainly consists of Ume plum flesh, salt, cornstarch, sugar, starch syrup, acidifier, amino acid seasoning, sorbitol, and sweeteners (aspartame, L-phenylalanine compound).

 iFactory Umeboshi no Sheet

-iFactory Umeboshi no Sheet is thin in thickness and light in color compared to Nobel Otoko Ume Sheet.
+In contrast, iFactory Umeboshi no Sheet is thin in thickness and light in color compared to the Nobel Otoko Ume Sheet above.

-Although this Umeboshi candy has a texture like a sheet of chewing gum, unlike chewing gum, it melts away.
+This Umeboshi candy has a texture like chewing gum, but unlike that, it melts in the mouth.

-Right after you put the Umeboshi no Sheet in the mouth, you will get a sweet taste from the candy.
-But when you chew the candy for a while, its taste changes into somewhat sour.
+Right after you put the sheet in the mouth, you get a sweet taste.
+But while chewing, the taste turns into somewhat sour acidic.

-According to the ingredient list on the back of the package, the iFactory’s Umeboshi no Sheet candy mainly consists of Ume plums, sugar, high fructose corn syrup, salt, starch, sweeteners (aspartame, L-phenylalanine compound) acidifiers, and amino acid.
+According to the ingredient list on the back of the package, the iFactory Umeboshi no Sheet mainly consists of Ume plums, sugar, high fructose corn syrup, salt, starch, sweeteners (aspartame, L-phenylalanine compound), acidifier, and amino acid seasoning.